Journey Activity Report

 When journey progress tracking starts

-In order to start tracking progress within a journey, learners must launch at least one item from within the journey.
+In order to start tracking progress within a journey, learners must launch at least one item from within the journey or answer yes when prompted to start the journey.
 Scenarios for when journeys start tracking progress:

 • After learners launch an item from within the journey, tracking of journey completion starts, and at that point learners can launch any journey item from search results or a channel and the progress counts toward track and journey completion.

-• If learners launch an item that is contained in a journey from search results or from a channel, without first launching any item from within the journey, Percipio does not start tracking journey progress, only the progress of the individual item.
+• If learners launch an item that is contained in a journey from search results or from a channel, without first launching any item from within the journey, the platform does not start tracking journey progress, only the progress of the individual item.

 • If learners previously completed any item contained in the journey, those completed items count towards the track and journey completion provided learners first launched an item from within the journey.